 The 8th Colloquium (2013): "The Tradition of the New Testament: Treasures New and Old"

 Held in the Orchard Learning Centre, University of Birmingham from 4-6 March 2013.
 Papers from the Colloquium were published as H.A.G.
 Houghton (ed.), Early Readers, Scholars and Editors of the New Testament

 (Texts and Studies 3.11).
 Piscataway NJ: Gorgias, 2014, available in Open Access on the Gorgias Repository.
 The excursion was to Leicester Public Records Office to examine GA 69; the after-dinner speech on The Great Trees of Life: Genes, Gospels and Languages

 by Professor Mark Pallen is available on YouTube

 .
 Pictures of the Colloquium are available on the ITSEE news listings

 The 7th Colloquium (2011): "Early Christian Writers and the Text of the New Testament"

 Held in Elmfield House, University of Birmingham in April 2011.
 A selection of papers from this colloquium are included in M. Vinzent, L. Mellerin and H.A.G.
 Houghton (edd.), Biblical Quotations in Patristic Texts.

 Studia Patristica 54.
 Leuven: Peeters, 2013, and others were published elsewhere.
 The excursion was to Lichfield Cathedral where participants viewed the Chad Gospels; the after-dinner speech was given by Dr David Sympns on the Staffordshire Hoard.
-Pictures of the Seventh Colloquium are available online

 The 6th Colloquium (2009): "Launch of The Digital Codex Sinaiticus"